wymillerlinux/mtikrtr/README.md

 `python3 sandbox.py`

 If you have any problems, email me or fix it yourself and send in your commits.
-If you would like to added tested equipment, email me too and state your situation.
+If you would like to add tested equipment, email me too and state your situation.